dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         The dump to analyze

     Examples:
-      > dotnet-dump analyze core0002
+      $ dotnet-dump analyze ~/dumps/go/here/core_20190226_135850
-      Use 'help' for help, 'q' to quit
+      Loading core dump: ~/dumps/go/here/core_20190226_135850
-      $
+      >

     ... use the nested command-line.
 The commands are broken out in the following section

 ## dotnet-dump analyze nested command syntax ##

-By default these commands should come from SOS and include at least Help, DumpHeap, DumpObject, DumpArray, and PrintException.
+By default these commands should come from SOS and include at least help, dumpheap, dumpobject, dumparray, and printexception.
 If we can get more easily we should.
 In addition new commands are listed below:

 GCHEAPDIFF

-    GCHeapDiff <path_to_baseline_dump>
+    gcheapdiff <path_to_baseline_dump>

     Compares the current GC heap to the one contained in the baseline dump